-- to apply bean properties, - to apply factory callbacks such as ApplicationContextAware, BeanNameAware, - to apply bean post-processing annotations such as InitializingBean, @PostConstruct.
+- to apply bean properties, - $\bullet \ \ to \ apply \ factory \ callbacks \ such \ as \ {\tt ApplicationContextAware}, \ {\tt BeanNameAware},$ - to apply bean post-processing annotations such as InitializingBean, @PostConstruct.

 Hazelcast Distributed ExecutorService, or more generally any Hazelcast managed object, can benefit from these features.
-To enable SpringAware objects, you must first configure HazelcastInstance using hazelcast namespace as explained in Configuring Spring and add <hz:spring-aware /> tag.
+To enable SpringAware objects, you must first configure HazelcastInstance using hazelcast namespace as explained in Configuring Spring and add hazelcastInstance using hazelcast namespace as explained in Configuring Spring and add hazelcastInstance using hazelcast namespace